pmborg/Gravity-is-the-4th-Dimension/README.md

 In this model:

-A black hole is not a tear in spacetime.
+A black hole is not a tear in GR spacetime.
 It is a **deep geometric well** in 4D embedding space.

 Matter does not collapse into a mathematical point.